CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab04.md

 ## Task 5: Test the index in the playground

-Before using your index in a RAG-based prompt flow, let's verify that it can be used to affect generative AI responses.
+In this task, you'll verify that your index is working by running queries in the Chat Playground, both with and without the index, to compare responses.

 1. In the navigation pane on the left, select the **Playgrounds (1)** page and click **Try the Chat playground (2)**.